pyplan/pyplan-docs/Sphincs Documentation for Pyplan.md

 Pull the files form the repository so yo have the latest versions of the markdown files in /source

 ### Step Two:
-If needed, add the new markdown files in the ondex.rst toctree
+If needed, add the new markdown files to the index.rst toctree

 ### Step Three
 In the command line, go to the repository folder, and execute Sphinx